CBD oil is an umbrella term for any oily substance that contains:

-After reviewing over 50 different CBD oils, having had close contact with countless of CBD oil producers, and scrutinizing the results of 100+ scientific papers about:
+After countless CBD oil reviews, having had close contact with countless producers, and scrutinizing the results of 100+ scientific papers about:

 - Oil extraction processes,

 we can confidently say that by reading this post you’ll become an expert in less than 5 minutes.

 CBD stands for cannabidiol.

 Cannabidiol (CBD) is one of the many cannabinoids found in cannabis plants (in both hemp and marijuana variants of the cannabis species).

 Cannabinoids are a specific type of compound found in very high concentrations only in the cannabis plant species.
 Cannabinoids have unique pharmacological effects that are associated with numerous beneficial effects.

 A study published in the Journal of Life Sciences, identified over 70 cannabinoids in cannabis plants (1).
 And there are probably many more unidentified cannabinoids.

 The most well-known and well-researched cannabinoid is THC (delta-9-tetrahydrocannabinol).
 THC causes the ‘high’ that you feel when you use marijuana.
 THC is associated with various beneficial effects, but negative side-effects as well (2), for example: